YingqianWang/LF-DMnet/README.md

 ## Demo Videos:
-We show the SR results of our LF-DAnet on real LFs captured by Lytro Illum cameras.
+We show the SR results of our LF-DAnet on real LFs captured by Lytro Illum (the first two scenes) and Raytrix (the third scene) cameras.
 More examples are available [here](https://github.com/YingqianWang/LF-DAnet/blob/main/demo_videos.md).
 Note that, these videos have been compressed, and the results shown below are inferior to the original outputs of our LF-DAnet.

 https://user-images.githubusercontent.com/31008389/170413144-b7ea1bbb-bf62-46a3-91b6-80cf2813bd94.mp4